ycku/owmfdw/README.md

 ```

 ## One more query
-You can do it when you want to log the weather.
+You can do it when you want to log the weather.<br/>
+You are using internal table and foreign table in one query.

 ```
 CREATE TABLE weatherlog (city TEXT, temp FLOAT, logtime TIMESTAMP);